JOIN LOGIN JOIN

 That’s because a codex wave gives GW room to do the kind of Ork release that doesn’t have to fit a starter box.
 So you get bigger kits, weirder kits, support units, vehicles, and the sort of overbuilt scrap-metal nonsense Orks pull off better than anyone else in 40k.

-A leaked Warboss can carry the early hype for the release, the starter box can drop the first batch of new models, and then the codex wave can properly expand the army.
+A leaked Warboss carries the early hype for the release, the starter box drops the first batch of new models, and then the codex wave properly expands the army.
 It’s a pretty classic GW rhythm, and it lets them stretch Ork hype across multiple release windows instead of dumping everything at once.

 This strategy should also shock absolutely no one who has been collecting Warhammer for more than a few months.